Category Archives: Worship

 The article closes as follows:

 “At the end of the day, people need to see that God’s truth as well as his grace and love are more than theoretical beliefs.
 God is true and his Son Jesus Christ is mighty to save.
-Churches that show Jesus Christ is real will always attract people of all ages
+Churches that show Jesus Christ is real will always attract people of all ages.”

-“At the end of the day, people need to experience the reality of God’s love and grace through communities seeking to embody the way of Jesus, the prophet and rabbi who declared that the ‘Kingdom of God is at hand.’
+I might articulate something more along these lines: “At the end of the day, people need to experience the reality of God’s love and grace through communities seeking to embody the way of Jesus, the prophet and rabbi who declared that the ‘Kingdom of God is at hand.’
 Churches that really seek to follow Jesus will attract people of all ages, but will not necessarily be popular.”

 What do you think?
 Do conservative churches attract young people?
 Can we make such sharp delineations as ‘conservative’ and ‘progressive’ or ‘liberal’ among churches?
 Is this a useful approach?
 What might draw you to a particular community of faith?
 What might keep you away?